-Find project management methods that are transparent.
-Figure out a way to periodically revisit or check in about your project plan with the manager, allow you to control the volley.
-One solution could be to have a standing weekly email that details tasks, or share a google document that everyone can edit.
+Figure out a way to periodically revisit or check in about your project plan with the manager to allow you to control the volley.
+One solution could be to have a standing weekly email that details tasks, or sharing a Google document that everyone can edit.
 There are also tools like Evernote or Trello for task tracking.
 Don't wait for the manager to start this process.
 Even if your first attempts are not perfect, by responding to feedback from the micromanager on how to tweak the progress reports, you are starting the process of building trust and clear communication.
 Increased trust generally helps decrease micromanaging behavior.

-Get ahead of the problem and over-communicate.
 Regular communication is key.
 Talk to other employees on your team, and collect ideas on what information can be reported up to show progress.
 Hopefully it will also relieve uncertainty, pressure or stress that a lack of information can create.
-One way to do this would be to schedule short weekly, in-person check in meetings and one regularly scheduled email with a link to a list of tasks (pending and completed.)
+One way to do this would be to schedule short weekly, in-person check-in meetings and one regularly scheduled email with a link to a list of tasks (pending and completed.)
 Over-communicate with the boss until they let you know you can reduce the frequency.
 Acting with excessive transparency will help increase objective and clear communication, which in turn can support your manager in stepping back their micromanaging.

 Jessica worked for a large, well established public relations agency.
 Recently, the firm went through a leadership change.
 The agency merged with another larger firm.
 As the departments went through the transition, Jessica got a new supervisor named Taylor.

-Jessica has had increasingly difficult interactions with her new supervisor, Taylor.
-From a few tense, in-person conversations, to email exchanges initiated by the new boss that could be seen as passive aggressive in tone, Jessica is feeling stressed out about how to move forward.
+Jessica had increasingly difficult interactions with her new supervisor, Taylor.
+From a few tense, in-person conversations, to email exchanges initiated by the new boss that could be seen as passive aggressive in tone, Jessica felt stressed out about how to move forward.
 Taylor started hovering over Jessica's desk, asking random questions about a few on-going projects.
 None of the behavior of her new boss seemed strategic.
-Jessica was at her wits end.
+Jessica was at her wit's end.

 As the quarter winded down, Taylor sent a meeting request to Jessica to discuss "work product" with no meeting agenda.
-Jessica hears from a coworker that Taylor suspects that Jessica is looking for a new job.
-While Jessica has not been actively looking for a job, she has gotten a few phone calls from a recruiter.
+Jessica heard from a coworker that Taylor suspected Jessica is looking for a new job.
+While Jessica wasn't actively looking for a job, she did receive a few phone calls from a recruiter.

 It was unclear what Taylor's goals were for the meeting, but Jessica suspected it might be a conversation that could lead to her being put on work probation.
-Jessica is proud of the work she's done at the firm, and probation would be a huge demotion.
-Despite the tense situation, Jessica wants to stay at her job.
+Jessica was proud of the work she accomplished at the firm; probation would be a huge demotion.
+Despite the tense situation, Jessica wanted to stay at her job.

-So in preparing for the meeting, Jessica first got clear on her goals.
+So when she prepared for the meeting, Jessica first got clear on her goals.
 She wanted to see if it was possible for this situation to be reframed.
-She suspects that part of the negative dynamic might be due to the companies merging.
-It might also be due to some other factor she doesnt' even know about.
-Jessica also wants to figure out methods to collaborate with Taylor.
-At a minimum, she wants find a way to interact with Taylor so that projects can get completed without hostility.
+She suspected that part of the negative dynamic might be due to the companies merging.
+It might also be due to some other factor she didn't even know about.
+Jessica also wanted to figure out methods to collaborate with Taylor.
+At a minimum, she wanted to find a way to interact with Taylor so that projects could get completed without hostility.

-Jessica prepares for the meeting with Taylor, and the three things she focuses on include:
+Jessica prepared for the meeting with Taylor.
+The three things she focused on include:

-Jessica assembles previous examples of planning documents, and also gathers a few questions to have handy.
+Jessica assembled previous examples of planning documents, and also gathered a few questions to have handy.
 Diagnostic questions Jessica wrote down included "what would better assist you in keeping tabs on a project?" as well as "what were the best practices used previously that I can replicate for you?" and "how can I best support the flow of open projects for you?"